View our posts

 There are 120 places available in Year 7 every September and applications are made through the London Borough of Bromley’s coordinated admissions process

 Harris Academy Orpington will set admission arrangements annually.
 Where changes are proposed to admission arrangements there will be a public consultation on these arrangements.
-If no changes are made to admission arrangements the Academy consultation will only take place at least every 7 years.
+If no changes are made to admission arrangements the Academy consultation will only take place at least every seven years.

 Please find our prospectus below.